JustAnotherProgrammr/Radon/README.md

-# Helium
+# Radon
-Helium is a lightweight text editor which is the successor to Ion
+Radon is a lightweight text editor which is the successor to Ion